auratohq/payment-icons/README.md

 ## What's included

-- Actual PNG files checked into Git with lowercase, human-readable filenames based on the full entity/product name.
+- Actual PNG files checked into Git with lowercase, human-readable filenames.
 - Consistent **256 × 256** primary icons: opaque rounded-square base (**43 px corner radius**), transparent outside corners.
 The shape is in the image itself; no CSS clipping is needed.
 - **406 × 256** card artwork, preserving its card proportions.
 - Searchable gallery with category and source filters, light/dark/transparency previews, and individual downloads.